Artists & Artisans

 In the late 1960s, a revival of Art Deco appeared and Tamara’s works received a resurgence of appreciation.
 In 1972, the Luxembourg Gallery in Paris showed a retrospective of her works which was met with critical acclaim.

-While no longer a professional artist, Tamara continued to paint and often returned to compositions of her past for reworking.
+While no longer a professional artist, the Art Deco painter continued to create and often returned to compositions of her past for reworking.
 In 1974, Tamara used to life always on the move, decided to move to Cuernavaca, Mexico.
 Between 1974 and 1979, Tamara repainted her 1929 Autoportrait twice.

 On March 14, 1980, Tamara de Lempicka passed away.